Dear Andrew Young School Honors Students, Families and Friends,

-Established by Georgia State University to support doctoral students engaged in the research of faculty recruited to join the Andrew Young School under the Second Century Initiative (2CI).This program is building internationally recognized scholarly strength and critical mass around common research themes to enhance the university’s overall quality, interdisciplinary richness and competitiveness.The fellowship is awarded for up to four years to outstanding students pursuing a Ph.D. in economics, public policy or criminal justice.
+Established by Georgia State University to support doctoral students engaged in the research of faculty recruited to join the Andrew Young School under the Second Century Initiative (2CI).This program is building internationally recognized scholarly strength and critical mass around common research themes to enhance the university’s overall quality, interdisciplinary richness and competitiveness.The fellowship is awarded for up to four years to outstanding students pursuing a Ph.D. in economics, public policy, criminal justice or urban studies.

 Amis Stephan Endowment for Undergraduate Retention

 Established by Drs.
 William Amis and Paula Stephan, the Amis Stephan Endowment provides financial assistance to undergraduate students at Georgia State University.
 This university-wide scholarship is awarded for students with financial need in good standing.
 Half of the scholarship recipients are Andrew Young School students.

 Summer Accelerator Scholarship

 The Summer Accelerator Scholarship provides financial assistance to seniors who take one or two summer courses to complete their Andrew Young School undergraduate degree.

 Established through the generosity of Sam and Angie Allen, this award provides financial assistance to outstanding undergraduates in the Andrew Young School.
 This scholarship is awarded for academic merit, commitment to community service, and financial need.